Music Gets the Best of Me

-"Music Gets the Best of Me" is a song by British singer-songwriter Sophie Ellis-Bextor, released as the fourth and final single from her debut solo album, Read My Lips (2001).
-The single was one of two new tracks that appeared on the re-issue of the album in 2002, along with previous single "Get Over You".
-The song peaked at number 14 on the UK Singles Chart and number 15 in Italy and Romania.
-Two music videos were made for the song.
+"Music Gets the Best of Me" is a song by the British singer Sophie Ellis-Bextor, released as the fourth and final single from her debut solo album, Read My Lips (2001).
+Written by Ellis-Bextor, Gregg Alexander and Matt Rowe, with Rowe and Alexander serving as producers alongside Steve Osborne, it was one of two new tracks that appeared on the re-issue of the album in 2002, along with previous single "Get Over You".
+Lyrically, "Music Gets the Best of Me" explores Ellis-Bextor's love of music, highlighting her commitment to music rather than a love life.

+Following its release, the song peaked at number 14 on the UK Singles Chart, becoming Ellis-Bextor's first single to miss the top 10.
+Elsewhere, it peaked at number 15 in Italy and Romania.
+Prior to its release, the song received a radio edit for airplay, which reduced some of the backing vocals that were originally more prominent on the album version.
+Two music videos were made for the song: a "Day Version" and a "Night Version", with the night version of the music video being the one that was broadcast in the United Kingdom.
+The night version of the video attracted similarities for its production and style to that of "Groovejet (If This Ain't Love)".
+"Music Gets the Best of Me" is Ellis-Bextor's ninth-best–selling single in the UK as of 2024.

 Music video

 There are two different music videos for the song.
 Both are directed by Sophie Muller.
 The first shows Ellis-Bextor in a tropical seaside setting, singing, playing, and dancing in daylight, both on the beach and in the water; at the end, she is at a night carnival.
 In much of the video, she wears headphones, as if listening to music.
 This video was the one released for television.
 The second video shows Ellis-Bextor going in to a dinner party uninvited; she puts on a CD and begins to perform, going from room to room; and ends by claiming that she had fun and leaving.
 This version was featured as an extra on her home video Watch My Lips.